asantoangles/rpe/README.md

 R code for fitting computational models of reinforcement learning using behavioural and neuroimaging data as described in Santo-Angles et al. (under review).

-**Scripts**

-The following scripts contain a) functions to perform model fitting and linear regression to bold signal, and b) main loop to perform cross-validation.
+The following scripts contain a) functions to perform model fitting and linear regression to bold signal, and b) the main loop to perform cross-validation.

 - ql1.R: standard Q-learning
 - ql2.R: extended Q-learning assuming alpha.chosen = alpha.nochosen